30 October 2018

 That is, until they made it clear that Boral had zero intention of ruling out the possibility of working with mining giant Adani on its climate-busting Carmichael coal mine project.

 As one of the globe’s top greenhouse gas emitters, Boral has an opportunity to drive a clean energy transition.
-So it’s unfortunate that its board won’t rule out coal projects like the Adani mega mine or re-examine the parts of its business that depend on coal, like its US fly ash operations.
+So it’s unfortunate its board won’t rule out coal projects like the Adani mega mine or re-examine the parts of its business that depend on coal, like its fly ash operations in the US.

 Not big on renewables